mrzzy/notes/src/data_science/deep_learning_ai/convolution_neural_nets.md

 ### Object Localisation
 Defining Object Detection problem:
 - predict the class of the object in the image
-- predict the localation of the object in the image
+- predict the location of the object in the image

 Object Localisation - CNN architecture:
 ![Object Localisation CNN Architecture](./assets/convnets/object_localisation_cnn_architecture.png)